Psychology, Industrial/Organizational Concentration, M.A.

 Prerequisite: Admission to program.
 Expectations, requirements, and procedures involved in a practicum in the Industrial/Organizational Psychology program.
 Encourages students to assess career goals and helps facilitate selection of a practicum that moves toward exploring and meeting those career goals.

 At least two of the following four courses must be among the electives selected:

-PSY 5290 - Wage and Salary Administration
+PSY 5290 - Compensation System Design and Administration

 Design and management of compensation systems including job evaluation, salary market data, pay for performance, legal issues, benefits, and practical applications.

 PSY 6360 - Organizational Change and Development

 Prerequisite: PSY 6450 or permission of instructor.
 Analysis of theory and practice of organizational change and development, process of change, organizational development (OD) interventions, and evaluation and research of OD effectiveness.

 PSY 6365 - Organizational Surveys and Employee Attitudes and Motivation

 Prerequisite: PSY 6450.
 Special topics in employee attitudes and motivation and the measurement of employee attitudes through the use of organizational surveys.
 Develops skills in survey techniques and includes practical experience with surveys.